Tinah-14/CampsiteCommander/README.md

 ## Main Screen

-The Main Screen allows users to interact with the camping gear and food supplies.
+The Main Screen allows users with listing the camping gears and food supplies.
 Features:

 * Displays the student name and student number.
 * Provides an "Add Gear" button
 * Provides a "View Gear" button
-* Displays the calculated total items
+* Displays the calculated total items packed
 * Displays a "Next" button

 ## Detailed View Screen

-The Detailed Screen displays complete camping gear and food supplies.
+The Detailed View Screen displays complete camping gear and food supplies.
 Features:

 * Item Name